RevealBi/Documentation/en/data-visualizations/visualization-types/gauge-charts.md

-## Gauge Views
+## Gauge Charts

-The Gauge View displays a single value, or a list of values, comparing them with range thresholds.
+The Gauge chart displays a single value, or a list of values, comparing them with range thresholds.
 The gauge also allows for conditional formatting of the different ranges.
 There are four different flavors:
 [Linear](#linear-gauge), [Circular](#circular-gauge),